NAME Charlemagne (Latin: Carolus Magnus), also known as Charles the Great.

 Despite his intellectual pursuits, Charlemagne never mastered the art of writing.
 Though he could read, he struggled with penmanship and eventually abandoned his efforts to learn.
 As a result, he dictated his correspondence.
 In his later years, it's said he kept writing tablets under his pillow, attempting to practice during sleepless nights.

-CAREER RECORD Charlemagne became King of the Franks in 768, following his father’s death.
+CAREER RECORD Charlemagne became King of the Franks on December 4, 768, following his father’s death.
 He expanded his kingdom through a series of military campaigns against the Lombards, Saxons, Avars, and Moors.

 In 800, Pope Leo III crowned him Emperor of the Romans, marking the beginning of the Holy Roman Empire.
-His reign is marked by administrative reforms, the spread of Christianity, and cultural revival.
+His reign was marked by administrative reforms, the spread of Christianity, and cultural revival.

 APPEARANCE Often exaggerated as a towering figure, Charlemagne stood at a more modest six feet tall, a considerable height for his era.
 His physical presence was marked by a prominent, straight nose, broad shoulders, and a thick neck.
 His light yellow hair and large, intelligent eyes, coupled with a drooping Frankish mustache, gave him a distinctive appearance.
 Despite his imposing stature and strong voice, he occasionally stuttered, adding an unexpected layer to his personality.